Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-iV3-5eDjy9g.md

 ### Transcript

-> there you go there you go no i'm not gonna listen to you you just you up the whole thing before where i didn't like do the thing i was gonna do because i got like way too into this bit oh you think i can do it better now really no go away go away
+> there you go there you go no I'm not gonna listen to you you just you up the whole thing before where I didn't like do the thing I was gonna do because I got like way too into this bit oh you think I can do it better now really no go away go away